grongierisc/interoperability-embedded-python/README.md

 To implement InboundAdapter in Python, users do the following:

 Subclass from grongier.pex.InboundAdapter in Python.
-Override method OnTask().
+Override method on_task().

 ## 7.2.
 OutboundAdapter